Sarah Sackman

 Sarah Rebecca Sackman (born 1984), is a British Labour politician and barrister.

-Sackman serves as Member of Parliament (MP) for Finchley and Golders Green since July 2024, and as the Minister of State for Courts and Legal Services since December 2024, before which she was HM Solicitor-General for England and Wales from July until December 2024.
+She has served as Member of Parliament (MP) for Finchley and Golders Green since July 2024, and as the Minister of State for Courts and Legal Services since December 2024.
+She was HM Solicitor General for England and Wales from July until December 2024.

 Early life and education

 Sarah Rebecca Sackman was born in 1984, and raised at East Finchley, London.
 Her father, Simon Sackman, a partner in City solicitors Norton Rose Fulbright, is of Eastern European Jewish descent who settled in East London, now living at Hampstead Garden Suburb in North London with his wife, Donna Seruya-Sackman.
 The eldest daughter of former Minister for Economic Development of Gibraltar and independent MHA the Hon.
 Solomon Seruya, her mother's Sephardic Jewish family had moved from Tarragona in Spain via Italy and Morocco to Gibraltar, where they own a 150-year old perfumery.

-Sackman was privately educated at South Hampstead High School, becoming Head Girl.
-She went up to read history at Queens' College, Cambridge, graduating with a first-class degree in 2006 (BA, proceeding MA).
+Sackman was privately educated at South Hampstead High School, becoming head girl.
+She went up to Queens' College, Cambridge to read history, graduating with a first-class degree in 2006 (BA, proceeding MA).

 Then pursuing postgraduate legal studies, Sackman received a Graduate Diploma in Law with distinction from City University (2007), then LLM from Harvard Law School (2011) specialising in cities, housing, local government and poverty law.